-Whether the NAACP protests or the mail becomes unfriendly, Shepherd's mission is clear: He will build a great bronze statue to commemorate the life of a common man who fought for an unpopular principle.
+Whether the NAACP protests or the mail becomes notably unfriendly, Shepherd's mission is clear: He will build a great bronze statue to commemorate the life of a common man who fought for a decidedly unpopular principle.

 "How can we justify not remembering a great hero who stood up for what he believed?" the Anne Arundel County man asks earnestly.
 "It is of little import whether he fought for the Union or the Confederacy."

-At a time when memorials to a movement that condoned slavery are being torn down and protested as abhorrent to African-Americans, Shepherd, who is white, wants to build a new one.
-The life-size likeness he aims to build of little-known Confederate hero Benjamin Welch Owens would be near Prince George's County, which has a national reputation as a black middle-class enclave.
+At a time when memorials to a bloody movement that condoned slavery are being torn down and protested as abhorrent to African-Americans, Shepherd, who is white, wants to build a new one.
+And the life-size likeness he aims to erect of little-known Confederate hero Benjamin Welch Owens would sit a stone's throw from Prince George's County, which has a national reputation as a black middle-class mecca.